TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-dashboard-custom-cards-statistics.md

 * Rich transformation pipeline to further manipulate data
 * Embed JavaScript anywhere for ultimate flexibility
 * Range selector UI

+* Home view for highest priority stuff - divided into Today, Yesterday and Tomorrow

+# History vs Statistics

+* History of previous entity values (both state and attributes), retained for 10 days by default
+* Statistics recorded for measurements (sensors with `state_class` of `measurement`) and metered values (sensors with `state_class` of `total` or `total_increasing`)
+* Measurement represents a measurement in current time, recorded immediately, not a historical record or future prediction
+* Metered value is a total amount. `total` can go up and down (e.g. net consumption of electricity). `total_increasing` always increases (e.g. total import of electricity from grid).
+* Both may reset to zero, typically aligned with billing cycle.
+* Worked with metered values last time when improving the energy dashboard.
+The energy dashboard is driven from stored statistics
+* Measurements store min/max/mean over period, metered values store state/sum at end of period
+* Period is 5 minutes for short term statistics (retained for 10 days by default), one hour for long term statistics (retained indefinitely by default)
+* sum is grand total over lifetime of statistics, able to cope with reset to zero (by ignoring value of zero when adding changed entity to running total)
+* sum is typically used to determine change over a period of time (by subtracting sum at start of period from sum at end)

 # Choosing a Time Period